JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions.md

 The IntelliJ Platform analyzes your code and helps handle situations that may result in errors.
 When a possible problem is suspected, the IDE suggests an appropriate intention action, denoted with special icons.
-For more information, refer to [Intention Actions](https://www.jetbrains.com/help/idea/intention-actions.html) in the IntelliJ IDEA Web Help.

 See [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections/intentions.